 This is why you should look for qualified substance use disorder treatment to manage addiction long-term.

-The good news is that there are many treatment options for people who have a cocaine addiction.
+The good news is that there are many treatment options for cocaine addiction.

 The first step in recovering from cocaine drug addiction or any other substance use disorder is enrolling in a detox program.